Mythologos/EvaLatin2024-NostraDomina/README.md

 ### Results

-In this section, we present our scorer for the results of the emotion polarity detection task (`polarity_scorer.py`) and our visualizer for the very same classification results (`results_visualizer.py`).
+In this section, we present our scorer for the results of the emotion polarity detection task (`polarity_scorer.py`), our comparer for our Gaussian clustering model and our neural models, and our visualizer for our classification task results (`results_visualizer.py`).
 Although the organizers provided a scorer for results, we created an additional one so that we could compute the macro-averages that they did alongside additional statistics.

 #### Polarity Scorer